 - Antiulcer medicines help decrease the amount of acid made by the stomach.
 These help relieve pain and heal or prevent ulcers.

 - An endoscopy uses a scope to see the inside of your digestive system.
 A scope is a long, bendable tube with a light on the end.
 A camera may be used with the scope to take pictures.
-During an endoscopy, caregivers may find problems with how your digestive system is working.
+During an endoscopy, healthcare providers may find problems with how your digestive system is working.
 Samples may be taken from your digestive system and sent to a lab for tests.

 - An upper GI x-ray is a picture of your stomach and intestines.
 You may be given a chalky liquid to drink before the pictures are taken.
 This liquid helps your stomach and intestines show up better on the x-rays.
 An upper GI x-ray can show if you have an ulcer.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health